knxyzkn/kaushcoin-erc20/README.md

 You can do the following in the faucet dapp.
 1. Mint 10 KSH at a time to your Ethereum address.
-2. Check the current balance of kaushcoins in your Ethereum address.
+2. Check the current balance of KSH in your Ethereum address.
-3. Check the current total supply of all kaushcoins on the Rinkeby TestNet.
+3. Check the current total supply of all KSH in existence on the Rinkeby TestNet.
-4. Transfer your kaushcoins from you address to another Ethereum address.

 Note: Effort has been made to communicate the above through the Dapp UI with descriptive text where appropriate.